oracle-quickstart/oci-arch-logging-splunk/README.md

    ![](./images/pic.png)

-## OCI Logging to Splunk Architecture
+## Implement a SIEM System in Splunk Using Logs Streamed from Oracle Cloud

 ![](./images/oci-log-splunk-architecture.png)